Student Handbook

 Students who are not in their 1st period class by 7:45 A.M. are considered tardy and must report directly to the Main Office to get an E-Hall pass.
 A student discovered on school grounds who has not signed in at the office will also be considered tardy.
 A student who is repeatedly tardy may be considered truant.
 Students may be subject to disciplinary action including suspension if the administration determines that tardiness is excessive.

-If a student is at a doctor’s appointment, a note must be brought from the doctor in order to excuse the tardy.
-An unexcused tardy means no credit for work.
+- If a student is at a doctor’s appointment, a note must be brought from the doctor in order to excuse the tardy.
 Missing the bus and car troubles are unexcused tardies.

-• Three (3) unexcused tardies will result in a two (2) hour detention issued by the teacher.
+- Three (3) unexcused tardies will result in a one hour detention issued by the teacher.
 Students will receive a “0” for all work missed and have no right to make up any work they missed as a result of the unexcused tardiness.

 Chronic Absenteeism